rangle/ngCourse2/handout/redux/reducers_as_state_management.md

 }
 ```

 However, when dealing with complex or deeply nested objects, it can be difficult to maintain immutability in your application using this syntax.
-This is where a library like ImmutableJS can help.
+This is where a library like Immutable.js can help.